Weekly EMEA Base Oil Price Report

 Back to normal for base oil business, although sources and contacts around Europe have almost all voiced a boost for purchasing new quantities of Group I base oils, even against a backdrop of an undercurrent to move to Group II.
 Companies across Europe are looking to build, consolidate and even expand trade in existing and new markets.
 This requires new purchases of base oils to put the blending lines into action.

-Barges had their fair share of problems in Europe, with low canal water levels limiting the loading of large quantities of base oils into barges.
-This situation is due to be reversed in the coming weeks, when large snow melts will flood canals, and may raise water levels to such an extent that barges will be unable to pass beneath bridges.
+Inland water transport suffered its fair share of problems in Europe as low canal water levels limited the loading of large quantities of base oils into barges.
+This situation is due to be reversed in the coming weeks, when large snow melts will flood canals and potentially raise water levels to such an extent that barges will be unable to pass beneath bridges.

 Bright stock remains tight, but prices are indicated lower by around $25/t-$40/t.
 Bright stock maintains a healthy premium over solvent neutral prices.
 Otherwise Group I prices in Europe are unchanged this week.